cds-snc/exploration-documentation/ExplorationSprintGuide.md

 #### Stakeholder chats

-Throughout the week the team is responsible for running the **[stakeholder chats](https://docs.google.com/spreadsheets/d/13RvzPfXaGsqmzQerChKIXte1lktj2NOm_c0z2eKD3vE/edit)**.
+Throughout the week the team is responsible for running the [stakeholder chats (internal link only)](https://docs.google.com/spreadsheets/d/13RvzPfXaGsqmzQerChKIXte1lktj2NOm_c0z2eKD3vE/edit).
 There is one facilitator and one note taker for each stakeholder chat.
 The notes taken should be verbatim as much as possible, to ensure there’s raw data to refer back to.
 They’ll take notes directly in the facilitation guide under each question (make sure there’s a labelled copy for each stakeholder chat).
 We recommend putting the notes in another colour such as blue.

 Although only two of the team members are running the meeting with stakeholders (facilitating and note taking), everyone should be at the debrief to hear what was said.